 {51}

-else did, for ever; and working *in obedience,* that we may possess its joy&#8212;boldness, as against all that grieves it, against joining *the world,* which cannot own or receive it, or denying the truth, of which it is the witness.
+else did, for ever; and working in *obedience*, that we may possess its joy -- boldness, as against all that grieves it, against joining *the world*, which cannot own or receive it, or denying the truth, of which it is the witness.
 The Lord give us to discern things that differ, and to separate the precious from the vile.

 {52}

-Thoughts On The Present Position Of The Home Mission|
+THOUGHTS ON THE PRESENT POSITION OF THE HOME MISSION¦

 God is accustomed to act, in His government of mankind, often by ordinary principles, though He be independent of them; that is, He acts upon men by that which ordinarily influences them, the springs of which are in His power.
 No person can be insensible to the extremely important crisis in which we are now placed in Ireland, and that there are most important agencies at work in the country.
 The old system is broken up.
 The *demand* for the testimony of the gospel is manifest, and, while it is to an extent which surprises even those most accustomed to desultory labour, has forced itself on the consciences of the most reluctant, upon those who have for years resisted anything out of the established track.
 That which is to be remarked in it, and which shews the hand of God, is the anxiety, on the part of unconverted people, for ministry of the word and opportunities of religious information.
 It is manifest this must be from God; and I think experience will shew that it is a common accompanying sign of a work of God; as its suitableness is obvious.

 It appears to my mind, that the position and worldliness of the church (i.e. the establishment), when the crisis for that purpose came, disqualified it for being an agent of the gospel in the country, and converting it to the faith of God; and in that crisis they, in point of fact, failed.
 This is matter of history.
 Further, the system on which it was established disqualified it for such exertions as were alone competent to meet such a crisis.
 The system was episcopal and parochial; but the energy which would carry a powerful principle into operation, which forms its agents and cannot find them in the passions of men, cannot be, and never was, parochial.
-The energy which is competent to work, and because it is competent to work, necessarily overpasses the prescribed limits, and trespasses upon the limits of others, and the system is violated.
-In the circumstances in which the work of God is placed in this country, this might be proved with stronger reason; but I have purposely confined myself to the general principle.
+The energy which is competent to work, and because it is competent to work, necessarily overpasses the prescribed limits, and trespasses upon the limits of others, and the system is violated, In the circumstances in which the work of God is placed in this country, this might be proved with stronger reason; but I have purposely confined myself to the general principle.
 Episcopal and parochial labour, in its sound state, is the supervision of those who have already been brought within the pale

-| Dublin, 1833.
+¦Dublin, 1833

 {53}

-of Christian care, as having Christian principles, though it may be accompanied by doing &#8220;the work of an evangelist.&#8221; Missionary work, in its ordinary sense, assumes a contrary state; that is, the necessity of a general preaching of the gospel, because men are not as yet brought under the influence of Christian principles, and in order, under grace, to their being so brought.
+of Christian care, as having Christian principles, though it may be accompanied by doing "the work of an evangelist".
+Missionary work, in its ordinary sense, assumes a contrary state; that is, the necessity of a general preaching of the gospel, because men are not as yet brought under the influence of Christian principles, and in order, under grace, to their being so brought.
 The recognition of local episcopal and parochial authority, as such, on the part of the Home Mission, is simply denying its first principle, and destroying itself.
 It assumes that its objects are not really the subjects of that.
-It assumes *a great deal* more; but I am content to rest here for the present.
+It assumes a *great deal* more; but I am content to rest here for the present.